 Draft: The initial status of a rubric.
 Draft rubrics are not yet available for new associations.

 Published: Associations can be made with published rubrics.
-Once a rubric has an association, you cannot change the rubric's name, description, levels, and criteria.

 About Rubric types